kednar/aboutfiveseconds/README.md

 ##Known issues
 <ul>
 <li>The game is only playable with a gamepad.
-The game is only tested with an Xbox 360 controller. </li>
+The game is only tested with an Xbox 360 controller.</li>
+<li>Only Xbox 360 Controller works till yet.</li>
 <li>The music gets added on top on every scenario.
 This might not be pleasant to many.</li>
 </ul>